-The De Brazza’s Monkey (Cercopithecus neglectus) is also known as the swamp monkey because it is found in wetlands in central and eastern Africa.
+The De Brazza’s Monkey (Cercopithecus neglectus) is a primate mammal in the Cercopithecidae family.
+It is also known as the swamp monkey because it is found in wetlands in central and eastern Africa.

 It has brown fur with a distinct orange brow, a white beard, and white around the mouth, with a small nose.